Exponential Separations in the Energy Complexity of Leader Election: Deterministic Upper Bound for Dense Instances

-In this section we present a deterministic algorithm that solves \LeaderElection~and \Census~with energy cost $O(\alpha(N))$ when the input is {\em dense} in the ID space, i.e., the number of active devices $n$ is at least $c \cdot N$ for a fixed constant $c > 0$.
-Here $\alpha(N)$ denotes the inverse-Ackermann function.
-Formally, we prove the following theorem: \begin{theorem} There exists a deterministic algorithm in \nocd{} model that solves \LeaderElection~and \Census~with energy cost $O(\alpha(N))$ and time $O(N)$ for the case $N=\Theta(n)$. \end{theorem} At the beginning of our algorithm, each device is a group\footnote{See Section \ref{section_def_group} for the definition of group.} with only one member.
-A key subroutine of our algorithm, $\densealgo_i(\hat{N}, j)$, recursively merges groups into fewer and larger ones.
-When only one group $G$ remains, a leader is successfully elected by making the master $s$ of $G$ identify itself as the \leader{} and all other devices identify themselves as \nonleader.
+In this section we present a deterministic algorithm that solves \Census~with inverse Ackermann energy cost when the input is {\em dense} in the ID space, i.e., the number of devices $n$ is at least $c \cdot N$ for a fixed constant $c > 0$.
+This improves upon a prior work of Jurdzinski et al.~\cite{JurdzinskiKZ02} which uses $O(\log^\ast N)$ energy.
+For any two positive integers $i$ and $j$, we define the two functions $a_i(j)$ and $b_i(j)$ as follows.

-A group $G$ is said to be {\em $j$-rich} if the size of $G$ is at least $j$.
-We write {\em $j$-density} to denote the proportion of {\em $j$-rich} groups in all groups.
-From the above definition, it is straightforward to see that the $1$-density is at least $c$ at the beginning of the algorithm.